peak8/rhubarb-pi/SETUP.md

 10. Optionally set up the kiosk

-    This step sets up the Blueberry Pi to display a React app on a monitor connected to the HDMI ports.
+    This step sets up the Rhubarb Pi to display a React app on a monitor connected to the HDMI ports.
 See KIOSK-SETUP.md.